Octonions and the two strictly projective tight 5-designs: Introduction

 \section{Introduction}

-A spherical $t$-design is a finite subset of points on the unit sphere in a real vector space with the following special property: the average value of any polynomial of degree at most $t$ over the sphere is equal to the average value of the polynomial evaluated at the points of the $t$-design.
-A projective $t$-design generalizes this concept from spheres in $\mathbb{R}^d$ to projective spaces.
-Tight $t$-designs (whether spherical or projective) meet an absolute bound.
-While $t$-designs are common, tight $t$-designs are rare.
-It turns out that there are precisely two tight projective $5$-designs---one constructed from the short vectors of the Leech lattice and the other constructed from the lines of the unique generalized hexagon $\mathrm{GH}(2,8)$.
-Some authors have conjectured that these two objects are closely related \cite{hoggar_t-designs_1982}.
-This paper provides a common construction of both using well-chosen octonion involutionary matrices.
-These matrices can act on both an octonion vector space $\mathbb{O}^3$ and on the octonion projective plane $\mathbb{OP}^2$ to produce the two unique tight projective $5$-designs.
-This common construction provides a new connection between the generalized hexagon $\mathrm{GH}(2,8)$ and the Leech lattice.
-Projective $t$-designs are interesting objects in part because of their connections to certain real, complex, and quaternionic reflection groups, as well as certain of sporadic simple groups.
-The octonionic construction of the two tight projective $5$-designs in this paper makes clearer the role of the octonion algebra in the structure of the sporadic simple groups associated to the Leech lattice.
+A spherical $t$-design is a finite subset of points on the unit sphere in a real vector space with the following special property: the average value of any polynomial of degree at most $t$ over the sphere is equal to the average value of the polynomial evaluated at the points of the $t$-design~\cite{delsarte_spherical_1977}.
+Every $t$-design is also an $A$-code, where $A$ is the set of angles between distinct points in the $t$-design.
+A projective $t$-design (and $A$-code) generalizes this concept from spheres to projective spaces~\cite{neumaier_combinatorial_1981, hoggar_t-designs_1982}.
+Taken together, the spheres and infinite projective spaces constitute the compact symmetric spaces of rank $1$~\cite{hoggar_t-designs_1992}, the compact and connected two-point homogeneous spaces~\cite{wang_two-point_1952}, and also the manifolds of primitive idempotents for the simple Euclidean Jordan algebras~\cite{faraut_analysis_1994}.
+That is, for $V$ a simple Euclidean Jordan algebra of rank $\rho$ and degree $d$, the manifold of primitive idempotents $\mathcal{J}(V)$ is given by,